Follow this pre-arrival checklist for new students to make sure you complete all required steps related to your F-1 or J-1 status.

 Sign Up for Health Insurance

-All international students must maintain adequate health insurance while attending the University of Washington and are required to purchase the Student Health Insurance Plan (SHIP) designed for UW students and their dependents.
+All international students must maintain adequate health insurance while attending the University of Washington and are required to purchase the UW International Student Health Insurance Plan (ISHIP) designed for UW students and their dependents.
+The UW International Student Health Insurance Plan (ISHIP) coverage will begin September 24, 2014.

 If you are registering from home, you must sign up for health insurance before you are allowed to select classes.